 Halloween can be a difficult time to keep your little ghosts and goblins eating healthy.
-Aside from the unhealthiness of candy, have you looked at the price of a bag of candy these days?
+Aside from the unhealthiness of candy (that’s a whole other story), have you looked at the price of a bag of candy these days?
 A large bag of candy is almost $20!
 It’s all about presentation when serving up healthy Halloween treats.
-That goes for adults, too!
-Everyone is more likely to eat something that is presented well, so get creative with your hauntingly healthy Halloween treats!
+Check out these haunting, healthier Halloween treats to serve up to your little ones.